Evaluating Opsgenie Alternatives

 - Overly Complex for Smaller Teams

-The low-code workflow builder, while powerful, can be overkill for IT teams that just want straightforward alert automation and on-call scheduling. - Lack of Escalation Clarity
+The low-code workflow builder is powerful, but can be overkill for IT teams that want straightforward alert automation and on-call scheduling without a steep learning curve. - Lack of Escalation Clarity

 Users have reported confusion around their position in the escalation order, making it difficult to know if they’re first, second, or third to be contacted during incidents. - Limited Visibility into Schedules via Mobile

-Users noted difficulty accessing or understanding their on-call schedules and escalation priority from the mobile app, leading to uncertainty during shifts.
+Users have reported difficulty accessing their on-call schedules and escalation priority from the mobile app, which can leave responders uncertain about their responsibilities during a shift.

 Pricing